Lost-Outpost/sovngarde/README.md

 Updating is like installing.
 You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.

 # Configuration
 If you wish to further customize by enabling ENB post processing, adding in creation club content or changing dodge keys, you can visit the [Configuration](CONFIGURATION.md) page for more info.
+There are also a few optional mods you can add or swap out to your liking listed on the [Configuration](CONFIGURATION.md) page.

 # Issues
 Find an [issue](https://github.com/Guitarninja2/septimus/issues)?
 Feel free to report it [here](https://github.com/Guitarninja2/septimus/issues) with as much info as you can (screenshots are great).